iam-amanshrivastav/snoozing-ec2-instances/README.md

 2. Click Rules → Create Rule
 3. Rule Name: "Server-Snoozing-Hourly"
 4. Choose Schedule-based trigger
-5. Set the cron expression for execution at 7 AM UTC/IST or your prefrence, Monday-Friday
+5. Set the cron expression for execution at 7 AM UTC or your prefrence, Monday-Friday

 # Cron Job in the eventbridge will be